 6. Pay It Forward

-Adrian Granzella Larssen wrote for The Daily Muse, “A great way to make a lasting connection is to be as helpful if you can be.”
+Adrian Granzella Larssen, editor-at-large for The Muse, wrote that “a great way to make a lasting connection is to be helpful if you can be.”

-Larssen added that when she offers “a piece of advice, some expertise, or makes an introduction to a contact, people are thrilled — more than you’d think.”
-Not only are people thankful, they’re “also more likely to stay in touch when they know you are a great resource for them.”
+She added that when she offers “a piece of advice, some expertise, or to make an introduction to a contact, people are thrilled — more than you’d think.”
+Not only are people thankful, but they’re “also more likely to stay in touch when they know you are a great resource for them.”

 7. Attend Events Just for the Heck of It

 Just because you’re attending an industry event, that doesn’t mean that you just have to go there to network.
-In a post on Mattermark.com, Sam DeBrule wrote:
+Sam DeBrule, a co-founder of the app Journal, even admitted in a blog post that networking events can be a bore.

 Instead of attending events just to network, go there to have fun or to learn something new.
 Why?
 Because you won’t be uncomfortable, and “you will be yourself, and meet people with similar interests.”
 When this magic happens, you’ll have a greater chance of making real connections — and those connections are more likely to last.